Guidance for candidates for PhD or MD by Publication

 - Minor Amendments and/or further oral examination

 Any minor amendments will be to the commentary (the published works cannot be altered).
 In the event of a fail there is no option to re-submit with the same set of papers.
-Any resubmission should conform to the Regulations for PhD by Publication.
+Any resubmission should conform to the Regulations for PhD or MD by Publication.